-- The multilayer model has allowed the estimations of anoxic regions and hence, a major improvement in the model is the quantification of terrestrial N2O flux.
-Figure 10 shows CN and CNP N2O fluxes from 1990 to 2018.
-Compared to EDGAR version 6 dataset (Crippa et al., 2021) our model simulates N2O fluxes relatively well, agreeing mostly in last 10 years of the values.
-However, we observed an overestimation from 1990 to 2010.
+The multilayer model has allowed the estimations of anoxic regions and hence, a major improvement in the model is the quantification of terrestrial N_2O flux.
 The CN version of the model fit within the lower natural (Natural soil, Atmospheric N deposition on land) + anthropogenic (Agriculture, Fossil fuel and industry) emission range (8.9 -14.3 Tg N yr-1) given by the global carbon project (Tian, 2020) while CNP fall just below the lower range value.
 The reduction of N in the model system by P effect is shown by this results, the reduction of vegetation biomass and then litterfall reduces the amount of N transfer to the N soil pool limiting the natural denitrification.
-The lack of oceanic production of N2O emissions being 4.2 to 11.4 Tg N yr-1 anthropogenic and 8.0 to 12.0 Tg N yr-1 natural given by global carbon project (Tian, 2020).
+The lack of oceanic production of N_2O in the model makes the comparison with the global total N_2O flux impossible at the moment.
+The total estimates for N_2O emissions being 4.2 to 11.4 Tg N yr-1 anthropogenic and 8.0 to 12.0 Tg N yr-1 natural given by global carbon project (Tian, 2020).
 Assuming an ocean output of a mid-range emission (3.4 Tg N yr-1) the model simulations are close to the lower range of the emission reported with CN (13.3 Tg N yr-1) and CNP (12.1 Tg N yr-1).
-Lighting and atmospheric production, - biomass burning (addition of N_2O to atmospheric pool) and post deforestation pulse effect are not taken into account in the model structure and that could improve the fit of the simulation to a mid-range level value.
+Lighting and atmospheric production, biomass burning (addition of N_2O to atmospheric pool) and post deforestation pulse effect are not taken into account in the model structure and that could improve the fit of the simulation to a mid-range level value.